alla0810/javascriptQuiz/README.md

 * WHEN I answer a question incorrectly, THEN time is subtracted from the clock
   ➨ How much subtraction? (-10 seconds) from the start page

+* When the user answer correctly, THEN time is added by (+10 seconds)
+  ➨ Added by the author.
+  ➨ From the mock-up picture, sometimes the timer exceeds the initial value, which means there should be some addtion of timer value when the answer is correct as a prize.

 * When the user answer correctly, THEN time is added by (+10 seconds) ➨ Added by the author.
   ➨ From the mock-up picture, sometimes the timer exceeds the initial value, which means there should be some addtion of timer value when the answer is correct as a prize.